 From number 4 in the Easy Mode toolbar you’ll find your cameras.
 These will allow you to change and record orientation, you can also apply filters to your cameras to give your renders a defined aesthetic.
 The cameras can be saved and accessed later.
 We recommend setting up the cameras you want to render and lock them so they cannot move.
 When outputting your render you can choose to render all cameras.

-Once the cameras are constructed the outputs in SOLIDWORKS Visualize are best accessed from the toolbar at the top.
+The output tools in SOLIDWORKS Visualize are accessed from the top toolbar (see above).
 From here you can customise the settings a little more than the option available from the easy mode toolbar.

 If you’re unsure of the settings to use when outputting the render, we recommend that you use the profiles dropdown at the top.
 These allow you to choose from several predefined sets of options.
 You can also set up your own profiles if you need to.